Key takeaways

 Are debit card rewards taxable?

-While the IRS has not provided specific guidance on crypto debit cards, it’s reasonable to assume that they will be taxed similarly to traditional debit cards.
+While the IRS has not provided specific guidance on crypto debit cards, it’s reasonable to assume that cashback rewards for spending will not be considered taxable, similar to traditional debit cards.

 How are crypto credit cards taxed?